| Best Poems | Short Poems

 like floor-boards--spotted, swarming-still,

-and motionless.
 A sky runs parallel,

 and it is palings, coarser than the sea's: